 At the end of the day I don’t think that you get to choose whether to use a dummy or let your child have their thumb, I think your baby or child will make their own mind up.

-However, if they use a dummy and then surrender it to the “Dummy Fairy” or suck their thumb and can’t stop the habit then Thumbsie® thumb guard is here to help.
+However, if they use a dummy and then surrender it to the “Dummy Fairy” or the Dummy Tree or take the 5 day Ditch the Dummy Challenge run by speech therapist Joanne Jones or suck their thumb and can’t stop the habit then Thumbsie® thumb guard is here to help.

 Be sure to check out this useful patient leaflet from the British Orthodontic Society which might help you decide whether thumb or dummy sucking is best for your child.